 Figure 1.
-NEED A ONE-LINER TO SUMMARIZE FIG. A) Workflow for mutational signature analysis.
+Workflow and results for metaMutationalSigs.
+A) Workflow for mutational signature analysis.
 Our tool MetaMutationalSigs is at the final level of analysis.
 B) Heatmap of Euclidean distance between the predicted exposures of COSMIC legacy signatures by different tools for a sample.
 C) Heatmap of Euclidean distance between the predicted exposures of COSMIC SBS signatures by different tools for a sample.
 D) RMSE of the reconstruction error using for each tool and reference signatures, lower is better.
 Prevalence of SBS:ID:DBS::100:10:1.
 E) Heatmap of COSMIC legacy signature exposures, one row per sample.
 F) Heatmap of COSMIC SBS signature exposures, one row per sample.

 Table Legend.

 Table 1.
-SAME COMMENT AS ABOVE

-Table 1.
-Summary NEED A ONE-LINER HERE TO DESCRIBE WHAT THIS TABLE IS SHOWING.
+Summary of result files.